adaptive-ml/blog-components/examples/blog_post.md

 It will look at the weather for the next days, use this to search for activities in the city, check websites to learn what events are happening and opening times, and finally suggest a nice plan for you.

-[show overall flow, same as hero?]
+[show overall flow, same as hero? maybe show the final output in the image]

 First, your agent will start planning its research.
 This is similar to the way reasoning models approach a complex problem by decomposing it in a few steps.

 [show plan]

 The agent will then execute its plan, getting the information it needs from the tools it’s executing.
-But tokens are the only thing LLMs can read, the individual numbers that encode text.
+But the only thing LLMs can read are [tokens](), the individual numbers that encode text.
 How are the are tools, the plan, the past context given to the model to read as tokens, and how do we run tools, plan or respond to the user from token output?
 Agents are similar to chatbots, where conversation history is kept as a list of *turns* with associated roles (system, user, assistant).

 Tool names and definitions are added to the system turn, so the model has them in context and knows when to use them.
-User turns will encode user queries, reasoning and planning will be encoded as an assistant turn, and tool calls and responses will each get their own specific turn type.
-To convert from a list of turns to a sequence of tokens, the application will use the model’s chat template, a specialized piece of code shipped with the model.
+User turns will encode user queries, reasoning and planning will be encoded as an assistant turn, and tool [calls and](https://huggingface.co/docs/transformers/main/en/chat_templating) responses will each get their own specific turn type.
+To convert from a list of turns to a sequence of tokens, the application will use the model’s [chat template](https://huggingface.co/docs/transformers/main/en/chat_templating), a specialized piece of code shipped with the model.

 [show an image of flattening turns into tokens]